Should government service delivery mimic innovations in the private sector or simply keep pace with citizen expectations?

 “They [citizens] don’t want a platinum service, they just don’t want it to be horrible,” he said.

-“We know that with government transactions most of them - if you take out public transport - aren’t very sticky, so its not like we need a loyalty program of returning customers," he said.
+“We know that with government transactions most of them - if you take out public transport - aren’t very sticky, so its not like we need a loyalty program of returning customers.

 "A lot of the most difficult transactions such as renewing your driver's licence only happens once every five years.”